Port Surface Inspection | © pfm - Produkte für die Medizin AG / BVMed Bilderpool

 |Sales||27,6 bn (2015)|

 64% (17.6 bn) of the production are exported, 7,3% increase in 2015.
 Target markets:

 - Asia 18%

 The German medical technology industry generates one third of its turnover from products less than three years old.
-However, this is only one indicator for the high level of Germany’s innovative strength.
-In terms of all European patent applications made in 2012, Germany holds a share of around 18 percent of the 148,494 patent applications registered at the European Patent Office (EPO).
-With 10,412 patent applications in 2012, the medical technology sector is leading Germany’s sectors from the front.
-From a global perspective, Germany was second only to the US in terms of number of medical technology patent applications in 2012.
+The approximately 1,250 manufacturers (each with more than 20 employees) active in the medical technology sector invest around nine percent of their turnover in R&D. However, this is only one indicator for the high level of Germany’s innovative strength.
+In terms of all European patent applications in medical technology in 2016, Germany is on the first place within the European Union.
+From a global perspective, Germany was second only to the US in terms of number of medical technology patent applications in 2015.

 Research and Product Development

 The small and medium-sized company nature of most German medtech manufacturers makes cooperation with academic, scientific and other manufacturer partners a common element of company strategies. .
 R&D projects can count on numerous types of financial support in the form of grants, interest-reduced loans, and special partnership programs, some especially created for small and medium-sized enterprises (SMEs).
 Many collaborative projects are coordinated by medical technology cluster organizations with centralized management and project management staff: Germany is home to more than 30 innovation clusters in medical technology.
 Their goal is to achieve continuous innovation in research and development as well as in manufacturing by connecting companies, hospitals, universities, and other research institutions.

 Market access: CE Marking and Reimbursement